Deeper peace still elusive for Basques

 At summer festivals across Basque towns and cities, walls and bars are often plastered with posters paying homage to ETA prisoners and calling for their release.

-Indeed, Batasuna has faced a bitter backlash from politicized and well-organized victims' associations, for whom justice and punishment must come before any peace process.
+Indeed, Batasuna has faced a bitter backlash from politicised and well-organised victims' associations, for whom justice and punishment must come before any peace process.

 "The victims don't need to reconcile ourselves with anyone.
 What we need is memory, truth and justice," said Cristina Cuesta, deputy chairwoman of Spain's Foundation for Terrorist Victims, who lost her father to ETA in 1982.